dji-sdk/Onboard-SDK-Doc/source/guides/component-guide-flight-control.md

 The flight controller is responsible for:

-* Flight control, motor control, manual flight modes as well as pre-programmed
+* Flight control, motor control, manual as well as pre-programmed flight
-* Aircraft state information such as attitude, position, speed
+* Aircraft telemetry assistance for attitude, position, velocity and sensor data
 * Sensor sub components such as compasses, IMUs, and positioning systems
 * Aircraft sub components such as the landing gear
 * Flight limitation systems such as No Fly Zones and the GEO System